BringusStudios/pipico-operation/README.md

 # pipico-operation

-This is the repo for everything about the Operation game I created on my YouTube channel Bringus Studios.
+This is the repo for everything about the Operation game I created on my YouTube channel Bringus Studios: https://www.youtube.com/@BringusStudios

 I am not responsible if you burn your house or loved ones down trying to make your own copy of the game.
 I will provide assistance when I can, but it will be infrequent if at all.